Sagarpatel9/incident-report/README.md

 ## 🧠 Project Background

-As a SOC analyst, you receive a phishing report from an internal user.
-A suspicious email appears to come from another employee:
+As an employee in the SecureTech Solutions SOC, you receive a report from an employee who believes they've received a phishing message from an internal user:

 > **From:** Jason Robinson `<jrobinson@securetech.com>`
 > **To:** Stephanie Morgan `<smorgan@securetech.com>`